nilesh215/nilesh215.github.io/_posts/2015-09-19-spring-boot-run-as-service.md

 Deploying spring boot applications can be made as easy as starting a service in linux.
 Follow the steps below and you can simply execute service appname start/stop/restart in your command prompt.

-> Create a file by the name of the application in folder /etc/init.d/
+> 1. Create a file by the name of the application in folder /etc/init.d/
   eg: login, email, authentication etc.(extension not required)

-> Copy paste this code below and make changes for location, service name and port on which your application runs
+> 2. Copy paste this code below and make changes for location, service name and port on which your application runs

-> Make the file executable by using command chmod +x appname
+> 3. Make the file executable by using command chmod +x appname

-> Now simply execute service appname start/stop/restart
+> 4 .Now simply execute service appname start/stop/restart

 > Additionally we can easily add more output to verify the process executed.
   eg: echo "Service Restarted Successfully"